dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

   The `PaginatedList.CreateAsync` method converts the student query to a single page of students in a collection type that supports paging.
 That single page of students is passed to the Razor Page.

-  The two question marks in `PaginatedList.CreateAsync` represent the [null-coalescing operator](/dotnet/csharp/language-reference/operators/null-conditional-operator).
+  The two question marks after `pageIndex` in the `PaginatedList.CreateAsync` call represent the [null-coalescing operator](/dotnet/csharp/language-reference/operators/null-conditional-operator).
 The null-coalescing operator defines a default value for a nullable type.
 The expression `(pageIndex ??
 1)` means return the value of `pageIndex` if it has a value.
 If `pageIndex` doesn't have a value, return 1.

 ### Add paging links to the Razor Page